 The Exchange has top of the range security features.
 Additionally, being licensed in the United States, users have additional protection since Federal laws apply.

 In terms of the Exchange’s method for fund storage, only 2% of customer funds are held in hot wallets.
 The other 98% is kept in secure cold wallets in different parts of the world.
 So far, it has not been hacked…yet.
-Also, Coinbase has an insurance policy which insures against theft of cryptocurrencies resulting from security breaches, hacks, employee theft or fraudulent transfer.
+Also, Coinbase has an insurance policy that insures against theft of cryptocurrencies resulting from security breaches, hacks, employee theft or fraudulent transfer.

 On account security, Coinbase advises its users to use two-factor authentication.
 The system supports either short messages sent to the registered mobile phone number, Google Authenticator, among other reliable ways to prevent malicious account login.